Prince (Prince of Persia): Reception

-In 2012, GamesRadar ranked the character as the 27th in their list of the "Top 100 protagonists in video games", commenting on his multiple incarnations with their varied personalities.
-Empire also included the Prince as 35th on their list of the 50 greatest video game characters, particularly praising his portrayal in The Sands of Time and its sequels.
-The Prince was placed as 34th in a list by Guinness World Records of the top video game characters of all time.
+Video game publications, including Guinness World Records, described him as one of the greatest protagonists in video games.
 In an article for Retro Gamer concerning the creation of the series, David Crookes noted the Prince's importance as an early example of the acrobatic lead character, comparing him to later game leads including Lara Croft.

-Critics and fans praise the Prince's portrayal in The Sands of Time continuity, and this is generally seen as the most popular version of the character.
+Critics and fans praised the Prince's portrayal in The Sands of Time continuity, and this is generally seen as the most popular version of the character.
 The Prince's change into a darker character for Warrior Within saw mixed reactions, with fans and many critics seeing it as a change for the worse.
 Others praised the change, such as Heather Newman of Detroit Free Press.
 Despite the mixed critic and fan reception, Ubisoft have defended the change as a legitimate evolution of the Prince's character.
 The Prince's portrayal in The Two Thrones both pleased Mechner and was more favorably received by critics and fans.
 GameSpot's Bob Colayco saw this latest portrayal as an interesting self-reference to the criticism, suggesting that "the internal strife in the schizophrenic prince's mind forms a compelling part of the storyline".